Nuclear decommissioning: Decommissioning plan

-Under supervision of the IAEA, a member state first develops a decommissioning plan to demonstrate the feasibility of decommissioning and assure that the associated costs are covered.
+Under supervision of the IAEA, a member state first develops a decommissioning plan to demonstrate the feasibility of decommissioning and to assure that the associated costs are covered.
 At the final shutdown, a final decommissioning plan describes in detail how the decommissioning will take place, how the facility will be safely dismantled, ensuring radiation protection of the workers and the public, addressing environmental impacts, managing radioactive and non-radioactive materials, and termination of the regulatory authorization.
 In the EU, decommissioning operations are overseen by Euratom.
 Member states are assisted by the European Commission.

-The progressive demolition of buildings and removal of radioactive material is potentially occupationally hazardous, expensive, time-intensive, and presents environmental risks that must be addressed to ensure radioactive materials are either transported elsewhere for storage or stored on-site in a safe manner.
+The progressive demolition of buildings and removal of radioactive material is potentially occupationally hazardous, expensive, and time-intensive, and presents environmental risks that must be addressed to ensure that radioactive materials are either transported elsewhere for storage or safely stored on site.